pachun/boo/README.md

 - System Settings → Control Center → Battery → Show Percentage → On
 - System Settings → Accessibility → Pointer Control → Trackpad Options → Use trackpad for dragging → On (Without Drag Lock)

+On your iPhone: Settings → Apps → Messages → Text Message Forwarding → New Machine's Name → On

 Remove all but Finder and Trash from the dock.

 In Finder's preferences, adjust what's in the sidebar.
 Favorites should be `~` and `Applications`. iCloud should only be `iCloud Drive`.
 Locations should only be `Machintosh HD`.
 Tags are useless.
 Remove everything not mentioned here.